Maghfiratkhon/solutions_repo/docs/1 Physics/6 Statistics/Problem_1.md

 ### 1.7.2 Implications

-- The CLT justifies using normal-based methods (e.g., z-tests) even for non-normal populations, provided $n$ is sufficiently large.
+- The CLT justifies using normal-based methods (e.g., z-tests) even for non-normal populations, provided $hhn$ is sufficiently large.

 - Simulations reinforce that “sufficiently large” depends on the population’s shape and variance.